60-day money-back on any purchase

 Practice stabilizing the putter head during the stroke to square it at impact and start the ball on the intended line.

-This is a perfect place to use the putting feature on the HackMotion.
-All putting strokes will have slight variation in them, even the professionals.
-However, the closer you can get each putting stroke to resemble the last, the easier it is to make putts.
+This is a perfect place to use HackMotion’s putting feature.
+All putting strokes will have slight variations, even the professionals’.
+However, the closer you can get each stroke to resemble the last, the easier it is to make putts.

-Practice trying to get your wrist motion in your putting stroke as consistent as possible.
+Practice making your wrist motion in your putting stroke as consistent as possible.
 Once you have that in place, you can work on aim and speed with a stroke you trust.

 Finally, master your distance control from various lengths using the tape measure drill.
 Deploy a tape measure and mark how far back you need to take the putter head for a 10, 20, 30, 40, and 50-foot putt.

-Eventually, you produce the required power for each strike without thinking about it, making it easier to get home in two.
+Eventually, you will produce the required power for each stroke without thinking about it, making it easier to get the ball in the hole in two.

 11. Employ a Pre Shot Routine